geoschem/integrated_methane_inversion/docs/source/getting-started/imi-config-file.rst

      - Boolean to run the spin-up simulation.
    * - ``DoJacobian``
      - Boolean to run the reference and sensitivity simulations.
+   * - ``ReDoJacobian``
+     - Boolean to only re-run sensitivity simulations that have not yet completed successfully.
+This is useful for resuming an interrupted inversion. ``false`` will re-run all sensitivity simulations.
    * - ``DoJacobian``
      - Boolean to specify whether the IMI should rerun all sensitivity simulation (``false``) or only rerun previously unsuccessful sensitivity simulations (``true``).
    * - ``DoInversion``